Rallio67/language-model-agents/README.md

 # Current dataset
 We have seen some promising capabilities from instruction tuning with the following mix of datasets that are derived from datasets available online.

-The files for this data are in json format as a list of tuples where each tuple is (source,instruction_response_pair) instruction_tuning_dataset_alpha_part1.json instruction_tuning_dataset_alpha_part2.json
+The files for this data are in json format as a list of tuples where each tuple is (prompt,agent_response) instruction_tuning_dataset_alpha_part1.json instruction_tuning_dataset_alpha_part2.json